 In external beam

-, a machine called a linear accelerator produces radiation.
-Short bursts of x-rays are directed from the machine at your cancer.
-The x-rays come out in a square-shaped manner.
-The radiation oncologist designs special blocks or uses special columnators within the machine to shape the radiation beam so that it treats the cancer and as little normal tissue as possible.
+, radiation is produced by a machine called a linear accelerator.
+Short bursts of x-rays are fired from the machine at the tumor.
+The x-rays come out in square shapes.
+The radiation oncologist designs special blocks to shape the radiation beam so that it treats the cancer and as little normal tissue as possible.

 Radiation of a Tumor